 Every motor vehicle, except motorcycles, equipped with a windshield shall also be equipped with a self-operating windshield wiper system.
-When inspecting the windshield wipers, the technician shall ensure:
+When inspecting the windshield wipers and rear window wipers (if equipped), the technician shall ensure:

-- A. The wiper(s) activate and operate as designed by the vehicle manufacturer. - B. The wiper blade(s) are properly installed and free of any visual defects.
+- A. Every wiper activates and operates as designed by the vehicle manufacturer. - B. Every wiper blade is properly installed and free of any visible defects.